This edited collection brings together a range of contemporary expertise to discuss the development and impact of tabloid news around the world.

-Marcela F Pizarro & Jairo Lugo-Ocando
+Marcela F. Pizarro and Jairo Lugo-Ocando

 Mine Gencel Bek

 Martin Conboy is Emeritus Professor of Journalism History and the co-director of the Centre for the Study of Journalism and History at the University of Sheffield.
 He has produced ten books on the language and history of journalism.
 Specific to this project he wrote Tabloid Britain (2006) and with Professor Adrian Bingham Tabloid Century (2015).
 His 2002 book The Press and Popular Culture has recently been translated into Czech with a new introduction.
-He is on the editorial boards of Journalism Studies: Media History; Journalism: Theory, Practice and Criticism; and Memory Studies.
+He is on the editorial boards of Journalism Studies; Media History; Journalism: Theory, Practice and Criticism; and Memory Studies.

 Scott A. Eldridge II, PhD, is an assistant professor at the Centre for Media and Journalism Studies, University of Groningen.
 His research addresses digital journalism and the changing journalistic field, focusing on antagonistic journalistic actors.
 He is the author of numerous studies on these changes, including Online Journalism from the Periphery: Interloper Media and the Journalistic Field (2018), and is co-editor with Bob Franklin of The Routledge Handbook of Developments in Digital Journalism Studies (2019) and The Routledge Companion to Digital Journalism Studies (2017).
-He is an Associate Editor for the journal Digital Journalism.
+He is an associate editor for the journal Digital Journalism.